kozodoi/Pet_Pawpularity/README.md

 ## Demo app

-This project features [an interactive web app](https://share.streamlit.io/kozodoi/pet_pawpularity/main/web_app.py) that estimates Pawpularity of custom pet photos.
+This project features [an interactive web app](https://share.streamlit.io/kozodoi/pet_pawpularity/main/web_app.py) that estimates Pawpularity of your pet photos.
 You can simply upload your pet photo and learn the predicted cuteness score!
 The app uses transformers and CNNs to make predictions.

 ![web_app](https://i.postimg.cc/90g241GT/Screen-2021-11-23-at-12-20-20.jpg)